 With the release of Scylla Open Source 4.0, we’ve introduced a set of noteworthy production-ready new features, including a DynamoDB-compatible API that lets you to take your locked-in DynamoDB workloads and run them anywhere, a more efficient implementation of Lightweight Transactions (LWT), plus improved and new experimental features such as Change Data capture (CDC), which uses standard CQL tables.

-4.0 is the most expansive release we’ve ever done.
+4.0 is the most expansive release of our open source NoSQL database we’ve ever done.
 After all, it’s rare to release a whole new database API in General Availability (GA), and our Alternator project has finally graduated.
 In 4.0 we also reach full feature parity with the database of our roots: LWT graduated from experimental mode and is now ready for prime time.
 Just yesterday, Scylla was tested with Kong, the cloud native API gateway, which relies upon LWT, and it worked as flawlessly as we hoped.
 This single Github issue of Kong integration shows the long journey we’ve completed to reach full feature parity.
 The issue was opened in 2015, just as we launched our company out of stealth mode.
 From that point forward, integration waited for counters, ALTER TABLE, materialized views, indexes, Cassandra Cluster Manager (CCM) integration and finally LWT.

 In this blog, I’d like to look at the enhancements we’ve made to our technology from 3.0 to 4.0, compare where we are today versus Cassandra 4.0 and DynamoDB, and touch on the future.